MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

 ---
-title: Quantum machine learning library
+title: Design your own classifier with the QDK
 description: Learn the basic concepts of designing circuit models for the quantum circuit centric classifier.
 author: geduardo
 ms.author: v-edsanc@microsoft.com